Kanye West Deletes All Trump Tweets In Effort To Distance Himself From President

-Kanye West has deleted all tweets posted by President Donald Trump in an effort to distance himself from the nation’s new leader.
+Kanye West has deleted all tweets posted about President Donald Trump in an effort to distance himself from the nation’s new leader.
 The rapper once aligned himself with the president on certain policies and didn’t hide his support.
 TMZ reports that everything has changed after Trump’s first two weeks in the White House.

 According to the report, Kanye West scrubbed his Twitter account of all Trump tweets because he’s “super unhappy” with the president’s performance.
-Sources tell the website that the decision is solely Kanye’s and the “Muslim ban” among other acts have made him want to turn his back on Trump.
+Sources tell the website that the decision is solely Kanye’s and that the “Muslim ban” among other acts have made him want to turn his back on Trump.

 Kanye West Now Anti-Trump, Deletes All Trump Tweets https://t.co/szfiHHzEZB